bluescan/bip39tools/README.md

 ## Hardware Setup
 What hardware should this be run on?
 This software (or any other dice tool for generating a 24-word phrase) needs those entropy bits to compute the checksum.
 A good solution is using an air-gapped Raspberry Pi Zero (non-W).
 These devices a) Don't cost an arm and a leg. and b) Have no wifi or Bluetooth.
-Dice2bip39 is now running on a 32-bit ARM Raspberry Pi 3b board (and passes the self-tests), and on a Pi Zero (no W).
-The Pi Zero is a lesser 32-bit ARM (ARMv6) processor.
-The non-desktop (lite) version of Raspberry Pi OS is being used.
-Dice2Bip39 has currently been run on:
+Dice2Bip39 has been compiled and passes all self-tests on the following platforms:

 * Windows 10 (x64)
 * Ubuntu (x64)
-* Raspberry Pi 3b (ARM 32 bit)
+* Raspberry Pi 3b (ARM32)
-* Raspberry Pi Zero (no W)
+* Raspberry Pi Zero No W (ARM32)
+* Raspberry Pi 4 (Running Ubuntu ARM64)

 ### Setup on Raspberry Pi Zero
 The hardware you will need is: